 Kingfishers or Alcedinidae are a family of small to medium-sized, brightly colored birds in the order Coraciiformes.
 They have a cosmopolitan distribution, with most species found outside the Americas.
 This kingfisher Blain photographed while leading a Japan birding photography workshop tour in the Kanazawa region.
 Wikipedia

-The Japanese macaque, also known as the snow monkey, is a terrestrial Old World monkey species that is native to Japan.
+The Japanese macaque (Macaca fuscata) also known as the snow monkey, is a terrestrial Old World monkey species that is native to Japan.
 Blain in Japan photographed this Alpha male while leading his annual Hokkaido photo tour, including the snow monkeys, Mt Fuji and Matsumoto Castle.
 Wikipedia

-The Japanese tit Bird (Parus Minor) is also known as the Oriental tit and is a passerine bird of Japan and the far East of Russia.
+The black-capped chickadee (Poecile atricapillus) is often confused with the Japanese tit Bird (Parus Minor) and is also known as the Oriental tit.
+Both birds are passerine bird of Japan and the far East of Russia.
 Until a few years ago, they were classified as a subspecies of the great tit (Paris Major), but studies have shown that the two species coexist in Japan and the Russian Far East without intermingling or frequent hybridization.
 In my twenty-plus years photographing them in Hokkaido, Japan, I still sometimes refer to them as Black-capped Chickadees as they are similar to the North American species and are difficult to tell apart for the newbie birder, and can sometimes give the veteran birding pause to identify.
 I photographed this Japanese tit while leading my annual Hokkaido birding photo tour.

-The mallard is a freshwater duck which usually feeds in shallow water by dabbling and upending.
+The mallard or wild duck ( Anas platyrhynchos) is a freshwater duck which usually feeds in shallow water by dabbling and upending.
 They Breed throughout the temperate and subtropical Asia Pacific regions of Japan, Eurasia, Americas, and North Africa and has been introduced to various other regions.
 The male drake ducks have a glossy green head and grey on the wings and belly.
 Both sexes have white bordered black, or iridescent blue feathers called a speculum on their wings.
 Blain Harasymiw photographed these mallard ducks while leading a Japan Guided Tour in Tokyo, Japan.

 The Okinawa rail (Gallirallus Okinawae) belongs to the rail family, Rallidae.
 It is endemic to Okinawa Japan where it is known as the Yanaru Kuina, its existence was confirmed in 1978.
 It is a medium sized almost flightless rail with short wings and tail, olive and brown upperparts, black underparts with white bars and a red bill and legs.
 Blain photographs these rails while leading birding photo tours Okinawa Japan.
 Wikipedia